StefFriend/Text-to-music-to-text-to-music/docs/index.md

 Your browser does not support the audio element.
 </audio>
 #### Prompt 1 - Bass Iteration 5
+wedding march that belongs to Scottish folk music.
+It is an instrumental piece.
+The tune is being played by the French bagpipes at a medium-to-high pitch.
+The atmosphere is cheerful.
+This piece could be playing at a Scottish wedding.
+It could also be included in the soundtrack of a historical drama movie during wedding scenes. gospel music piece.
+There is a female vocalist singing melodically in the lead.
+The tune is being played by a clarinet while the bass guitar plays in the background.
+The atmosphere is religious.
+This piece could be used in the soundtrack of a historical drama movie during the scenes where the characters are reminiscing about the good old days.

 [Go to Prompt 1](#prompt1)